qusers/Q/tutorials/T4L/README.md

 - Q6 compiled (`cd src/q6 && make all && make mpi`)
 - QligFEP installed (`pip install -e .`)
 - **PyMOL** on your `PATH`, to build the mutant side chains.
+It can be installed in the QligFEP environment with
-Only that: the reference peptide is capped from a stored fragment, so the tripeptide leg needs nothing extra.
+  `micromamba install -n qligfep_new -c conda-forge pymol-open-source`.
+Only the executable is used: the reference peptide is capped from a stored fragment, so the tripeptide leg needs nothing extra.
 Supply ready-made residue PDBs with `setup_resFEP -mp` and PyMOL is not needed at all -- which is how this runs on a cluster.

 ## The system